FS1024Wu/RealTimeFacialRecognition/README.md

 5. it is a simple model;thus, its accuracy not so high.
 There are way to imporve, logistic regression, fed more trainning images and label corresponding 1 or 0 to the image is you(1) or not(0), more the better, this is a long traning time.
 Restricted Boltzmann machine and deep belief network, these two should be good fit for image processing.
-I am stilling learning those two. model.
+I am stilling learning those two model.